notify-rs/notify/README.md

 you may need to take note of:

 - Notify 2.x by default provided the events immediately as reported from the backend API.
-Notify 3.x by default [debounces the events][docs-debounce] (if the backend reports two similar events in close succession, Notify will only report one).
+Notify 3.x by default [debounces the events][docs-debounce] — if the backend reports two similar events in close succession, Notify will only report one.
 The old behaviour may be obtained through the `Watcher::new_raw()` function and `RawEvent` type, see [the documentation][docs-raw].